vuevert/Vert-Core/README.md

  - [x] Store (Vuex), Router (Vue-Router).

- - [ ] Two different ways to use Vue-Enterprise:
+ - [ ] Two different ways to use Vert:

    - As a template.